top of page

 Keyboard keys spelling "BACKUP" on a coral background.
 The keys are evenly spaced, creating a simple, minimalist composition.

-Data is the backbone of your business, yet data protection often gets pushed down the priority list.
-According to FEMA, 40% of small businesses never reopen after a disaster, and within a year, 25% more go under.
-That’s nearly two-thirds that don’t recover—mostly due to a lack of preparation.
+Data is vital to your business, but data protection is often neglected.
+According to FEMA, 40% of small businesses never reopen after a disaster, and another 25% close within a year.
+Nearly two-thirds fail to recover, mainly due to inadequate preparation.

-The upside?
-You don’t need a dedicated IT department or deep pockets to protect your data.
-With the right tools and a proactive approach, you can set up a reliable backup and recovery plan that shields your business from major disruptions.
+The good news is you do not need a dedicated IT department or large budget to protect your data.
+With the right tools and a proactive approach, you can establish a reliable backup and recovery plan to safeguard your business from major disruptions.

-In this post, we’ll break down clear, practical strategies to help you secure what matters most: your business data.
+This post provides clear, practical strategies to help you secure your business data.

 Why Consistent Backups Are Your Business Safety Net